spalger/micro-plus/README.md

   corsAllowOrigins?: string[]

   /**
-   * APM agent to be used, see `./src/apm_agent.ts`
-   */
-  apmAgent?: ApmAgent
+   * Object with methods that will be called while a request is processed, see `./src/hooks.ts` */ hooks?: Hooks
 }

 function createMicroHandler(options: Options): (req: IncomingMessage, res: ServerResponse) => void